 - For children over 1 year of age, give lots of liquids such as water, milk and popsicles (Picture 1).
-Avoid fruit juices such as orange juice.
+Avoid fruit juices that are high in acid such as orange juice.
 Juices that are high in acid may irritate the child’s mouth sores.

-- Give soft foods often, but don’t force your child to eat.
-Your child may have less appetite with the mouth sores, but it’s important to make sure the child keeps taking liquids.
+- Give soft foods often, but do not force your child to eat.
+Your child may have less appetite with mouth sores, but it is important to make sure the child keeps taking liquids.

 - Your doctor may prescribe medicines to soothe the mouth sores or reduce the swelling.